 Lets do a test.

-Create a script called example.js with below code.
+Create a script called example.js with the following code:

 var http = require('http');